videosdk-live/videosdk-docs/docs/tutorials/realtime-communication/prebuilt-sdk/quickstart-prebuilt-js.md

 :::note

-Also check out this [example code](https://github.com/videosdk-live/videosdk-rtc-js-prebuilt-embedded-example) on github to get started quickly.
+Also check out this [example code](https://github.com/videosdk-live/videosdk-rtc-js-prebuilt-embedded-example) on github or [download](https://github.com/videosdk-live/videosdk-rtc-js-prebuilt-embedded-example/archive/refs/tags/v0.1.0.zip) the full source code and unzip on your computer to get started quickly.

 :::